getsentry/crash-commerce-tracing-sample/README.md

 - Sentry: JavaScript SDK for React and Node with single-span patterns

 ## Features
+- Product list fetched from backend API (`GET /api/products`)
-- Product list page with animated cards and "Add to Cart"
+- Product cards with animated UI and "Add to Cart" functionality
 - Cart page with item count, total price, and Checkout button
 - Checkout calls `POST /api/checkout` with simulated latency and 10–20% failures
 - Order confirmation modal shows order ID, provider, and total on success